Lawn

 Plant Native

 Native plants resist pests, insects and are drought tolerant because they’re adapted to our area.
 Using less insecticide, fertilizer and watering means less of that stuff ends up in our waterways.
-Learn more about the native garden
+Learn more about plant options for your native garden

 here.